-Ot ner Need better access to Newcastle Island (eg. walking bridge).
-Need greater/improved partnership with aboriginal community.
-Focussing on complete communities with a range of services is a good goal.
-More local discretion regarding development in town centres.
-Improved sidewalks and bike paths.
-Importance of height limits on buildings; limit building height to maintain views.
-Look at densification and distribution of social interventions.
-Interpret and define OCP policies with more clarity and precision (use 'normal' words).
-Should there be some provisions that can't be "messed with" by politicians/planners regarding major amendments - policies above and beyond the basic legal requirements that are more difficult to change.
-What mechanism to engage Need to change goals of OCP.
-Need to look at two levels - the needs of area residents and City-wide concerns.
-Encourage more public awareness.
-OCP cost to planning is often not appreciated; costs currently hidden from consumer.
-Compounding costs of different controls.
-Perception that this will slow down development.
-Plan Nanaimo attempting to fix human behaviours.
-Need better education on benefits of densification.
-If public bears and appreciates cost, could be more buy-in. ····· A lot of development happening outside of city limits.
-Urban containment boundary not working?
-Role of RDN? , (-g Plan Nanaimo needs measurable indocator of success.
-Implement "Progress Nanaimo" reporting - "Action Nanaimo."
-Success of Plan through 10 years influenced by state of economy (then vs now).
-Fewer development pressures when Plan Nanaimo first adopted. , Goal should be on increasing efficiencies.
-Plan Nanaimo needs transit and broader range of participants.
+- Need better access to Newcastle Island (eg. walking bridge). - Need greater/improved partnership with aboriginal community. - D Focussing on complete communities with a range of services is a good goal. - More local discretion regarding development in town centres. - Improved sidewalks and bike paths. - Importance of height limits on buildings; limit building height to maintain views. - Look at densification and distribution of social interventions. - Interpret and define OCP policies with more clarity and precision (use 'normal' words). - Should there be some provisions that can't be "messed with" by politicians/planners regarding major amendments - policies above and beyond the basic legal requirements that are more difficult to change. - What mechanism to engage... - Need to change goals of OCP. - Need to look at two levels the needs of area residents and City-wide concerns. - Encourage more public awareness. - Need greater public education of community programs. - OCP cost to planning is often not appreciated; costs currently hidden from consumer. - Compounding costs of different controls. - Perception that this will slow down development. - Plan Nanaimo attempting to fix human behaviours. - Need better education on benefits of densification. - □ If public bears and appreciates cost, could be more buy-in. - NIMBY syndrome for densification. - A lot of development happening outside of city limits. - Urban containment boundary not working?
+Role of RDN? - City made gain in environment; "easy to do" things; look at social issues (eg. homeless). - Plan Nanaimo needs measurable indocator of success. - Implement "Progress Nanaimo" reporting "Action Nanaimo." - Success of Plan through 10 years influenced by state of economy (then vs now).
+Fewer development pressures when Plan Nanaimo first adopted. - Disparate rate of growth between residential and industrial / commercial. - Most plans focus on issues that are of limited relevance for the growth of a community. - Goal should be on increasing efficiencies. - Plan Nanaimo needs transit and broader range of participants. - Perception of no progress over 10 years in spite of OCP. - Current level of growth not envisioned. - We have the power to make changes controlled by citizens. - Homeless is strategy to ignore them and they will go away? - Info centre hidden away.

-Info centre hidden away.Monitoring Of Plan.
+Monitoring Of Plan.